langleyfoxall/technologies/design/design-tools/adobe-xd.md

 **Tips:**
--**Draggable guides** can be created by hovering over the left and top of the artboard and then dragging onto it.
+- Draggable guides** can be created by hovering over the left and top of the artboard and then dragging onto it.

 ## Setting up an Artboard - Tablet / Mobile